Proverbs 10:10 – The Talker

 If you feel the urge to keep something a secret, that might just be your intuition trying to tell you that you are doing something unwise.

-Small talk will inevitably lead to a feeling of companionship which can easily lead to an affair if not stopped in its tracks.
+Small talk can easily lead to a feeling of companionship which can easily lead to an affair if not stopped in its tracks.

 It is dangerous for men and women to be friends.